Licensed. Bonded.

 Verbal contracts are enforceable but unwise

 Arizona law allows verbal contracts for construction work, but a written contract with detailed scope, price, and timeline is your primary protection if a dispute arises.
-TJC always uses written proposals and contracts.
+TJC always uses written proposals.

 You can file a complaint with the ROC

 If a licensed contractor performs defective work or abandons a project, you can file a formal complaint with the Arizona ROC.
-They have authority to investigate, order corrective work, and take disciplinary action against the license.
+They have authority to investigate, order corrective work, and take disciplinary action.

 🚩 Red Flags When Hiring a Contractor